SEND sensory and physical needs

 • school expressing concern about vision

 Our specialist teachers of the visually impaired support children and young people who meet our criteria for involvement.
-We use criteria based on that produced by the National Sensory Impairment Partnership (NatSIP), working with only those children and young people have at best 6/18 sight when corrected and/or moderate to severe loss of field.
+We use criteria based on that produced by the National Sensory Impairment Partnership (NatSIP), working with only those children and young people who have at best 6/18 sight when corrected and/or moderate to severe loss of field.

 The support we provide varies from child to child and can include: